compasty/nextjs-saas-starter/public/terms/privacy-notice.md

 ## 2. Introduction

-This Privacy Notice explains how we collect, use, disclose, and safeguard your information when you use SupaSasS services.
+This Privacy Notice explains how we collect, use, disclose, and safeguard your information when you use SupaSaaS services.

 ## 3. Information We Collect